andermoran/AngularAdvice/README.md

 	graph LR
 	child --EventEmitter--> parent
 	```
 	> Right here we are binding the `created` event we made in our child component to the method `showAlert(personData: {name: string})` in our parent component.
 We pass `$event`.
-With this binding is in place, whenever `this.created.emit({name: this.name});` runs in the child component, an event is emitted to the parent component causing `showAlert(personData: {name: string})` to run as well
+With this binding is in place, whenever `this.created.emit({name: this.name});` runs in the child component, an event is emitted to the parent component causing `showAlert(personData: {name: string})` to run as well.
 Think about how we binded to click earlier.
-Whenever the person clicks the child component, the child
+Whenever the person clicks the child component, the child lets the parent component that it was clicked and triggers an action in the parent component.
 - [Example](https://stackblitz.com/edit/angular-xmgq8g)

 ## Directives